 If you fail to put the fuel cap back on the tank, you will probably see the Check Engine Light come on.
 It can also cause the “Check Fuel Fill Inlet” message on the dashboard.
 Because of the modern sensors on today’s cars, you can expect to see some warning if the cap is missing.

 Thankfully, fuel shouldn’t spill out as a result of the missing cap.
-Still, the system is meant to be closed and it’s not with the cap open.
-To fix the problem, all you need to do is put the cap back on and viola, it’s repaired.
+Still, the system is meant to be closed, and it’s not closed if the cap is left open.
+To fix the problem, all you need to do is put the cap back on and voila, it’s repaired.

 2. Unsecured Fuel Cap

 Maybe you put the fuel cap on, but it didn’t click all the way.
 In this case, you could also receive either message on the dashboard.